fishcus/KAP-manual/en/operation/upgrade/upgrade_script_ke.en.md

 ### Data Backup

-In order to maximize the safty of data and the availability of services, we recommend backing up metadata before upgrade.
-For major version upgrades, it is recommended to back up the cube data.
+For maximum data security, we recommend backing up metadata before upgrade.
+For major version upgrades, it is recommended to back up the cube data as well if resource permits.

 - Backup metadata